xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

     In the **Selection Method** section, you can choose **XPath**, **Attributes**, **CSS**, or **Image** to locate captured objects.

 6. In the **Selected Locator** section, you can manually input your XPath, then click **Verify and Highlight**.
-Katalon finds elements that match the XPath locator you input and highlights them on the web page.
+Katalon finds elements that match your XPath locator and highlights them on the web page.

+    A single locator might identify many elements because a web page can have many elements that use the same formats and styles.
+The next section will guide you on how to create unique locators to find complex or dynamic elements.
+See below: [Working with XPath selector](https://docs.katalon.com/katalon-studio/docs/generate_css_xpath_selector_spy_web_utility.html#working-with-xpath-selector).

 7. To save objects to the **Objects Repository**, click on **Save**.
     Then, select a folder to add the captured objects into.
 Click **OK** when done.